-The one thing which, above all else, is holding back on the development of anaerobic digestion is the current level of profitability which, while viable for many businesses in the right set of circumstances, is not adequate for wholesale adoption of AD everywhere and globally.
+The one thing which, above all else, was holding back the development of anaerobic digestion was the current level of profitability which until the steep energy price rises in 2022, while viable for many businesses in the right set of circumstances, was not adequate for comprehensive adoption of AD everywhere globally.

-Biogas production improvements are key to weaning the biogas industry off subsidies.
+Biogas production improvements are the key to weaning the biogas industry off subsidies.

-That’s why we were keen to republish the following article by Seepex.
+That's why we were keen to republish the following article by SEEPEX UK Ltd.

 All biogas plant operators should find this a useful article to read as the application of this pump technology has applications well-beyond Wastewater Treatment by the Water Utility Companies: